isomerpages/moe-westviewpri/_our-curriculum/Home Based Learning/General Info.md

 <p></p>
 <h2>Accessing the Weekly Plan<br></h2>
 <h4>Method 1</h4>
-<p>On "Home-Based Learning" webpage, select "Weekly Plan" and click on the
+<p>On "Home-Based Learning" webpage, select "Weekly Plan" according to your
-class your child is in.
-You will be able to open the Weekly Plan.</p>
+level.
+Click on your form class and mother tongue class to access the weekly plans.</p>
 <p></p>
 <h4>Method 2</h4>
 <p>Before the start of HBL, you will receive a PG message regarding the HBL